MadSmith17/480Project/README.md

    3. Generated Outputs:
       * Classification Report: Provides precision, recall, and F1-score for each mood category.
       * Confusion Matrices: Visualizes how well the model distinguishes between moods
-      * Accuracy and Loss graphs
+      * Accuracy and Loss graphs:

 ---